Pand161/SoftUni-React-Project/README.md

 ## Security and Guards
  - Guеsts guard
-   The application requires the user to be authenticated in order to create classifieds for sale of equipment, post comments or make purchases.
+   The application requires the user to be authenticated in order to create classified for post comments or make purchases.

  - Auth guard
    The application redirects to home page when already authenticated user tries to access login, register, profile or add new product page.

- - Error boundary
-   Catch JavaScript errors anywhere in the child component tree, log those errors, and display a fallback UI instead of crashing the whole app

  - Undefined routes
    Not fond page is implemented to handle undefined routes.